API Key Management

 7. Scope Enforcement

-If scope enforcement is enabled (both globally and per-tenant), the system verifies that the key’s scope covers the requested resource.
+On scope-enforced routes, the system verifies that the key’s scope covers the requested resource.
 See Scope & Permissions for details.

 8. Request Proceeds